 We tailor our programs so you can put what you learn in the classroom into practice in the real world.

 Our formula for success combines proven theories with practical application and the latest knowledge from health care industries.
 Our faculty are working in the field, and they instruct you on what works in the working world.

 Complete a request for information form to get started on a health administration program.
-An enrollment advisor will contact you shortly to answer all of your questions.
+An enrollment representative will contact you shortly to answer all of your questions.

 Data from the 2008 Bureau of Labor Statistics report, Current Population Survey.
 Accessed online at http://www.bls.gov/emp/emptab7.htm